Edward-P-Astbury/Edward-P-Astbury.github.io/about.md

 ### Interests

 I am interested in growing my proficiency in the Microsoft technology stack.
-In my spare time I am learning about reverse engineering and network programming
+In my spare time I am learning about reverse engineering and network programming.

 ### Contact me